WE ARE HERE FOR YOU!

 To make an appointment, please call your health center location.

 IMPORTANT!
-We are only able to provide a telehealth appointment if you are in Massachusetts.
-If you will be in another state for a telehealth appointment, we are unable to offer care at this time.
+We are only able to provide a video or phone appointment if you are in Massachusetts.
+If you will be in another state for a video or phone appointment, we are unable to offer care at this time.

 PLEASE CALL BEFORE YOU COME TO A HEALTH CENTER if you have any of the following symptoms – fever, breathing difficulties, cough.